huggingface/data-is-better-together/README.md

 - Follow the progress of this effort in this [dashboard](https://huggingface.co/spaces/DIBT/prompt-collective-dashboard)
 - You can contribute to the ranking of prompts [here](https://huggingface.co/spaces/DIBT/prompt-collective)

+### 2. Multilingual Prompt Evaluation Project (MPEP)

+There are not enough language-specific benchmarks for open LLMs!
+We want to create a leaderboard for more languages by leveraging the community!
+You can find more information about this project in the [MPEP README](prompt_translation/README.md).